natural/zukai/README.md

 ###### `object.walk([options], [callback])`

 Retrieves the model objects(s) associated with this one.
-Returns a promise that resolves to the related objects, or `null` if no related objects exist.
+Returns a promise that resolves to the linked objects, or `null` if no linked objects exist.

   * `options`, optional hash, supply a `tag` key with the named relation, or `'*'` to retrieve all related objects